exoplatform/exo-documentation/docs/Gamification_extension_mechanism.rst

 ##################################

     The Gamification feature provides a simple extension mechanism that could be used to extend the gamification configuration by adding Rules, Domains and Badges.
-    This mechanism also lets developers easily add declare new events (to be used in gamification rules when triggered) without having to make any change to the Gamification code.
+    This mechanism also lets developers easily declare new events (to be used in gamification rules when triggered) without having to make any change to the Gamification add-on code itself.

 ==============
 Add new rules
 ==============

-To add new rules to the gamification configuration a simple external component plugin should be added to your addon configuration, this plugin should define the following information:
+To add new rules to the gamification configuration, a simple external component plugin should be added to your addon configuration, this plugin should define the following information :

 Rule configuration
 ~~~~~~~~~~~~~~~~~~